 This smallsword seems to date form the late 18th century, but was fitted with an older blade, possibly from the 17th century.
 The hilt is made of gilt brass.
 It's in fine shape, except for the broken knuckle bow.
 There is some movement in the hilt.
 The blade is fairly hefty for the sword type,...
 Continue Reading →

-SOLD – 1767 French General Staff Smallsword
+SOLD – 1767 French superior officer Smallsword

 Sold- Steel French smallsword ca.1750